howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_6.md

 }
 ```
-The function that we will create will be called `getUser()`.
-Create a failing test first that checks that `null` is returned when blank credentials are passed.
+The function that fetches the user by the username and password will be called `getUser()`.
+Create a failing test that checks `null` is returned when blank credentials are passed.

 ```php
 public function testGetUserWithEmptyCredentials(): void